ICI3D/MMED/schedule/index.md

   </ul>
 ---

+As they become available, session slides will appear in [this shared folder](https://drive.google.com/drive/folders/1eANZnzN0VhQ14lupd2rHvQOQzOG45Gsp).

 > The MMED program includes a number of parallel sessions for participants with different backgrounds. **Track A** is designed for those with a mathematical background, particularly those who have extensive training and/or experience with differential equation models of infectious disease dynamics. **Track B** is designed for those with a background in epidemiology and/or statistics, particularly those who are involved in data collection for infectious disease systems.

 <div class="alert alert-warning" role="alert">